gcr07/Azure-AZ900/README.md

 The task of automating, managing, and interacting with a large number of containers is known as orchestration.
 Azure Kubernetes Service is a complete orchestration service for containers with distributed architectures and large volumes of containers.

+## Use containers in your solutions

+Containers are often used to create solutions by using a microservice architecture.
+This architecture is where you break solutions into smaller, independent pieces.
+For example, you might split a website into a container hosting your front end, another hosting your back end, and a third for storage.
+This split allows you to separate portions of your app into logical sections that can be maintained, scaled, or updated independently.

+# Serverless

+## Azure Functions

+When you're concerned only about the code running your service, and not the underlying platform or infrastructure, using Azure Functions is ideal.
+Functions are commonly used when you need to perform work in response to an event (often via a REST request), timer, or message from another Azure service, and when that work can be completed quickly, within seconds or less.

+## Azure Logic Apps

+Logic apps are similar to functions.
+Both enable you to trigger logic based on an event.
+Where functions execute code, logic apps execute workflows that are designed to automate business scenarios and are built from predefined logic blocks.

+## Functions vs. Logic Apps

+Functions and Logic Apps can both create complex orchestrations.
+An orchestration is a collection of functions or steps that are executed to accomplish a complex task.

+With Functions, you write code to complete each step.
+With Logic Apps, you use a GUI to define the actions and how they relate to one another